lmorg/murex/docs/commands/alter.md

         "Value": "{ \"Foo\": \"Bar\" }"
     }

-Numbers will also follow the same transparent convertion treatment:
+Numbers will also follow the same transparent conversion treatment:

     » tout: json { "one": 1, "two": 2 } -> alter: /two "3"
     {